 Method for Making Dough:

 In a bowl pour dry wheat flour.
 Add cooking oil or butter or ghee, and salt to taste.
 Add water for kneading.
-Make into thick mixture that should not be too soft and neither too hard.
+Make into a thick mixture that should not be too soft and neither too hard.
 Keep in mind that the mixture should come out soft with elasticity effect.

-Now, take out small quantity of the mixture and round it with both your hands in circular movement to make small round dough and keep it in a basket or container.
+Now, take out a small quantity of the mixture and round it with both your hands in a circular motion to make small round dough and keep it in a basket or container.

 Note: Make even numbers of dough to pair them easily while preparing Samosas.